typoes/harry-potter-gen-z/book_1/chapter_1.md

 "I would trust Hagrid with my life," said Dumbledore.

-"His heart is G.O.A.T.," said Professor McGonagall grudgingly, "but you can't pretend he's not an airhead.
+"His heart is G.O.A.T.," said Prof McG grudgingly, "but you can't pretend he's not an airhead.
 He does tend to - what was that?"

 A _vroom vroom_ sound broke the silence around them.
 It grew steadily louder as they looked up and down the street for some sign of a headlight; it swelled to a roar as they both looked up at the sky - a huge motorcycle fell out of the air and landed on the road in front of them.